-In 2016, a group of industry leaders began developing a standard methodology for rating the insulative properties of sleeping pads.
-Therm-a-Rest teamed up with other companies to create what would become known as the ASTM F3340-18 standard.
+To fix that problem, in 2016, Therm-a-Rest, along with a group of other sleeping pad manufacturers, began developing a standard methodology for rating the insulative properties of sleeping pads. that would become known as the ASTM F3340-18 standard.
 This standard allows campers to look at two or more sleeping pads and directly compare the R-value of each.

 Similar to EN/ISO ratings for sleeping bags, the ASTM R-value standard ensures an “apples-to-apples” comparison of R-value for the sleeping pad market.
-R-value is a measure of a material or structure’s thermal resistance to heat loss.
+As mentioned, R-value is a measure of a material or structure’s thermal resistance to heat loss.
 In this case, the structure is your sleeping pad.
 The higher the R-value, the more thermally resistant the material or structure is.
-This number gives a definitive rating for customers to compare the warmth of various pads.
-Thereby, allowing them to find the right sleeping pad for their needs.
-To learn more about R-Value and how we measure it, check out our post that answers “What is R-value?”.
+This number gives a definitive rating for customers to compare the warmth of various pads, allowing them to find the right sleeping pad for their needs.

-We were one of the founding brands of the ASTM (American Society for Testing and Materials) working group which involved a variety of camp gear brands and retailers.
+We were one of the founding brands of the ASTM (American Society for Testing and Materials) Working Group which involved a variety of camping gear brands and retailers.
 Therm-a-Rest has always been an advocate for using R-value as the most objective way to measure the insulation of your sleeping pad.
 We’ve used this metric for decades, despite other brands rating their pads with temperature ratings.
 For more info on why we’ve been using R-value, check out our post on R-value vs. Degree ratings.

 Not at all.
 They were merely the results of a different procedure for conducting the R-value test.
 Our rating did not change much since the ASTM still measures a pad’s insulation using R-value.
 The fundamental construction of our pads has not changed and they retain the same level of warmth.
 That warmth is just defined by a slightly different number.
 However, other companies may see significant changes as some will be publishing R-values for the first time under the standard.